tkn-tub/ns3-gym/src/buildings/doc/source/buildings-design.rst

  #. a new propagation model (``HybridBuildingsPropagationLossModel``) working with the mobility model just introduced, that allows to model the phenomenon of indoor/outdoor propagation in the presence of buildings.
  #. a simplified model working only with Okumura Hata (``OhBuildingsPropagationLossModel``) considering the phenomenon of indoor/outdoor propagation in the presence of buildings.

-The models have been designed with LTE in mind, though their implementation is in fact independent from any LTE-specific code, and can be used with other ns-3 wireless technologies as well (e.g., wifi).
+The models have been designed with LTE in mind, though their implementation is in fact independent from any LTE-specific code, and can be used with other ns-3 wireless technologies as well (e.g., wifi, wimax).

 The ``HybridBuildingsPropagationLossModel`` pathloss model included is obtained through a combination of several well known pathloss models in order to mimic different environmental scenarios such as urban, suburban and open areas.
 Moreover, the model considers both outdoor and indoor indoor and outdoor communication has to be included since HeNB might be installed either within building and either outside.
 In case of indoor communication, the model has to consider also the type of building in outdoor <-> indoor communication according to some general criteria such as the wall penetration losses of the common materials; moreover it includes some general configuration for the internal walls in indoor communications.
-Finally, the frequency also represent an important parameter since it spans from 600 MHz up to 2600 MHz according to [TS36.101]_.

 The ``OhBuildingsPropagationLossModel`` pathloss model has been created for simplifying the previous one removing the thresholds for switching from one model to other.
 For doing this it has been used only one propagation model from the one available (i.e., the Okumura Hata).
 The presence of building is still considered in the model; therefore all the considerations of above regarding the building type are still valid.
 The same consideration can be done for what concern the environmental scenario and frequency since both of them are parameters of the model considered.